Hesketh Hesketh-Prichard: Later years

+In July 1919, Hesketh-Prichard was elected Chairman of the Society of Authors, of which he had been a member for many years.
+Poor health forced him to resign the following January.
+Following his war service, he continued to write and hunt when his health permitted him.

+Hesketh-Prichard died from sepsis on 14 June 1922, at Old Gorhambury House, the ancestral home of his wife in Hertfordshire, England.
+His obituarists ascribed this to an obscure form of blood poisoning brought on by gassing in the trenches during his war service.
+However, his ailments, including fatigue, heart–digestive–neurological disorders, appendicitis, cognitive problems, depression, anxiety – are today recognised as differential symptoms of malaria.
+Left untreated they sometimes lead to organ failure and death.
+His body was cremated and the ashes interred in the family vault at St Michael's Church, St Albans.

+His mother survived him, dying in 1935.
+His wife, who later became Woman of the Bedchamber to Queen Mary, lived until 1975.
+Hesketh-Prichard's biography was written two years after his death by his friend Eric Parker, who encapsulated his many accomplishments within its title: Hesketh Prichard D.S.O., M.C.: Explorer, Naturalist, Cricketer, Author, Soldier.

 Family life

 In 1908, Hesketh Hesketh-Prichard married Lady Elizabeth Grimston, the daughter of James Grimston, 3rd Earl of Verulam, whom he had met through friends.
 They had three children: Michael (19 February 1909 – September 1988), Diana (26 March 1912 – 1970), and Alfred Cecil Giles (1916–1944), known as "Alfgar".
-Alfgar was recruited to the Special Operations Executive during the Second World War, where he became the first head of its Czech Section, training agents to conduct the assassination of Reinhard Heydrich.
-Alfgar Hesketh-Prichard was killed by Yugoslav Partisans in Austria on 3 December 1944, for which he was posthumously awarded the MC.
+Alfgar, recruited to the Special Operations Executive during the Second World War, became the first head of its Czech Section, training agents to conduct the assassination of Reinhard Heydrich.
+Alfgar Hesketh-Prichard was killed by Yugoslav Partisans in Austria on 3 December 1944 and was posthumously awarded the Military Cross.